 At The Greenwood School, short and long term inquiry-based science projects feed into innate human curiosity across remedial and more advanced college preparatory courses.
-In small, hands-on indoor and outdoor classes, we delve into Earth Sciences, Biology, Chemistry & ultimately Physics.
+In small, hands-on indoor and outdoor classes, we delve into Earth and Environmental Sciences, Biology, Chemistry, Physics, and various electives.

 Every Greenwood Physics segment begins with a thorough demonstration using apparatus to illustrate a physical phenomenon taking place.
 Curiosity leads to inquiry.
 When questions can no longer be answered using simple language, students build sophisticated mathematical models to address complex questions.
 Their “language” evolves and gets more refined through discovery.
 Students close every physics segment with an experiment to measure how close their predictions compared to reality.

 - GIS and Mapping